ipoposg/SIMBA-iOS-APN-Profile/README.md

 # SIMBA iOS APN Profile
- Enables IPv6 for SIMBA Telco users
+ This profile enables IPv6 Connectivity for SIMBA Telco users

+This respository is not affiliated with SIMBA Telecom Pte Ltd.